 If you’re pulled over under suspicion of driving while intoxicated or impaired, you’ll be faced with immediate and pressing questions:

-- Should I have taken the field sobriety test?
+- Should I take the field sobriety test?

-- Should I have taken the breathalyzer or blood test?
+- Should I take the breathalyzer or blood test?

 - Should I request an MVA hearing?

 - Should I enroll in the ignition interlock program?